revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 ---

-25.Debug the code and give correct answer for that code.
+25.Debug the code and give the correct output for that code.

 ```python
 str="Hello World!"